25 of the Most Ridiculously Strict Rules the Royal Family Must Follow

-Being part of the British royal family isn’t all tiaras and travel, you know.
-In fact, there are some pretty stringent—and strange—etiquette guidelines and traditions that the Windsors adhere to.
+Based on Prince Harry and Meghan Markle’s tell-all interview, it’s clear that being part of the British royal family isn’t all tiaras and travel.
+There are some pretty stringent—and strange—etiquette guidelines and traditions that the Windsors adhere to.
 For example, did you know that members of the fam can’t eat garlic in the presence of the queen?
-Here, 24 of the most bonkers rules that the royal family must follow.
+Here, 25 of the most bonkers rules that the royal family must follow.

 1. Prince Philip Is Required to Walk Behind the Queen